“60% of lawyers, or just about, are introverts”

 There is so much more I want to say here.
 So, more to come.

 PS.
-I say this a raging extrovert.
+I say this as a raging extrovert.